peizhiliu168/alt-tabs/readme.md

 <img src="image/../images/logo.png" alt="drawing" width="150"/>

 # Introduction
 Alt+Tabs is a Google Chrome extension that provides tabs switching functionality in addition to those offered by the Chrome browser.
-It is heavily inspired by the traditional Alt+Tab shortcut in operating systems such as Linux, Mac OS, and Windows, and aims at providing a similar user experience.
+It is heavily inspired by the traditional Alt+Tab shortcut in operating systems such as Linux, Mac OS, and Windows, and aims at providing similar user experience.

+# Installation
+1. Clone this repository
+2. In Chrome, go to the URL [chrome://extensions/](chrome://extensions/)
+3. Enable "Developer mode" located on the upper right
+4. Click "Load unpacked" on the upper left
+5. Select the cloned directory in your files system
+6. Restart your browser

 # Controls
 - Alt+Q (with tabs window closed) - quickly switch between the two most recent tabs